What is influenza? How did it originate?

 Side effects of the flu vaccine include mild fever, and muscle aches which last around a day or two.

-Some people think the vaccine side effects are symptoms of catching the flu, but the virus you are given is inactive.
+Some people think the vaccine’s side effects are symptoms of catching the flu, but the virus you are given is inactive.
 This makes it impossible to catch the flu from the flu vaccine.

 Dosage and Duration

-The protection provided by the flu vaccine reduces over time, so the WHO recommends getting vaccinated every year.
+The protection provided by the flu vaccine reduces over time, so the Ministry of Health recommends getting vaccinated every year.

 When and where was the last outbreak of influenza?